If you are new to the whole growing houseplants thing, then the stunning and tiny Swedish Ivy plant is the perfect option for you!

 To get rid of mealybugs, all you need is some alcohol or a good quality insecticide.
 Spray the liquid on the bugs to kill them, and then remove their little bodies with the help of q-tips or a clean cloth.

-Why does Swedish Ivys Make Good Houseplants?
+Why do Swedish Ivys Make Good Houseplants?

 Though we have already told you enough about how great of a houseplant Swedish Ivy is, here are a few more points to help you make up your mind:

-- The Swedish Ivy plant has detoxifying properties, and it provides you with cleaner and fresh air and an environment to breathe in.
+- The Swedish Ivy plant has detoxifying properties and it provides you with cleaner and fresh air and an environment to breathe in.